eyobsis/eyobsis/README.md

 ## Summary

-Highly motivated and versatile software engineer and full-stack developer with a strong foundation in civil engineering.
-Proficient in a range of programming languages and technologies, with expertise in web app development, cloud computing, and DevOps.
-Proven problem-solving skills, with 2 years of experience in software engineering and app development, and over 3 years of experience in civil engineering.
-Possesses excellent communication, project management, and teamwork skills, with experience in office and site environments.
+I'm a full-stack developer who enjoys tackling complex challenges and finding creative solutions.
+My background in civil engineering instilled in me a strong analytical approach, which I now apply to building innovative web applications.
+I'm passionate about leveraging the power of cloud computing and DevOps to create efficient and scalable systems.
+With two years of dedicated software development experience and three years in civil engineering, I've honed my abilities in problem-solving, project management, and teamwork, thriving in both office and on-site collaborative environments.

 ## Contact Information